Delaware Public Archives (DPA) logo

 Viola

 RG# 6160 In 1856, when the Delaware Railroad established a station stop at the intersection of the road from Canterbury with the road to Willow Grove, there were only a few farmhouses located nearby.
 The stop was called Canterbury Station, as it was only a mile west of that community.
-A village began to […]
+A village began to form […]

 Slaughter Beach